Crossroads MVP

 On a Success, the target is unaffected.

-If Success is rolled twice in a row, or a Great Success is rolled, the Poison Affliction ends.
+If Success is rolled twice in a row, or a Great Success is rolled, the Poisoned Affliction ends.

 On a Partial Success, the target suffers the effect of the Poison.